kardasis/gatsby-blog/src/pages/index.md

 templateKey: index-page
 title: Ari Kardasis
 heading: Consulting
+subheading: Products.
+Objects.
+Invention
 mainpitch:
   title: Razor-sharp tools for every job
   description: >
     Idea scribbled on a napkin?
 We'll elegantly bring it to production.
-    Tangled legacy codebase?
-We can unravel it.
+    Having trouble bringing software and hardware together?
+No worries!
-    Trust us to get it done the way YOU want it, fast.
+    Trust us to get it done the way YOU want it.
 description: >
   We have expertise in loads of technologies.
   This gives us perspective to confidently choose a stack for your greenfield project, refactor a stale codebase or provide strategic technical direction.
-  Whether you're building a static website or a full-stack app with mobile and web components, you've come to the right place.
+  Whether you're building a one-off concept or a full-stack IoT app with mobile and web components, you've come to the right place.
 intro:
   blurbs:
+    - image: /img/prototypes.png
+      title: Product Prototypes
+      text: >
+        Great ideas are not always digital; sometimes you need a physical object to achieve your goals.
+        Our unique background in architecture, mathmatics and computation make us expert builders, too.
+        Light robotics, sensors, actuators, lights and sounds can all be internet-connected to create the widget of your dreams.
     - image: /img/mvps.png
-      title: Product MVPs
+      title: Digital MVPs
       text: >
         When your inspiration + domain expertise + strategic insights are all aligned, there's no time to waste;
         you need a team to bring your idea to life.